yaoweibin/mod_tcache/README.md

 **ngx\_http\_tcache\_module**

-add the support of memory cache in Nginx
+add the support of memory cache in Tengine

 # Examples #